-This video provides a detailed look at iconic WWI pistols, including the Colt M1911, Webley Mark VI, Luger P08, Nagant M1895, Mauser C96, Bodeo Model 1889, Colt 1903 Pocket Hammerless, and Smith & Wesson Model 1917.
-It demonstrates their operation, ammunition, and historical context, highlighting features like the M1911's reliability, the Webley's auto-extraction, the Luger's toggle-lock, and the Nagant's gas seal.
+This video provides a demonstration of several iconic WWI-era pistols, including the Colt M1911, Webley Mark VI, Luger P08, Nagant M1895, Mauser C96, Bodeo 1889, Colt 1903, and Smith & Wesson M1917.
+The presenter, Misha, showcases their operation, markings, and firing, highlighting historical significance and mechanical features.
+The channel is recognized for its authority on historical firearms.

 This episode of American Rifleman TV features a historical look at the Browning Hi Power pistol, a design with French influences.
 Managing Editor Kelly Young provides a review of the EAA Girsan MC1911 Match Elite.
 The "I Have This Old Gun" segment revisits the Webley Mark VI revolver, a firearm notably used by British forces during World War I. The description also includes information on how to watch full episodes of ARTV and tune in to new broadcasts.